Skip to content

 Maintain clean payments for as long as possible

-Every month of clean credit card, loan, and mortgage payments strengthens your profile.
-Lenders want to see that past issues are behind you.
+Every month of clean credit card, loan and mortgage payments strengthens your profile.
+Lenders want to see that past problems are genuinely behind you.

 4. 04